Click here to explore the dashboard on central bank digital currency

 Central Bank Digital Currency (CBDC) is a new form of money that exists only in digital form.
-Instead of printing money, the central bank issues digital coins.
-It mainly aims at facilitating digital transactions and transfers through a new type of widely accessible, digitally issued money.
+Instead of printing money, the central bank issues widely accessible digital coins so that digital transactions and transfers become simple.

-Efforts on making CBDC is growing all over the world for many reasons.
-First, the COVID-19 crisis induced a shift in payment habits towards contactless payments and e-commerce due to fear of banknotes as a way for transmitting infection, accelerating the decline of cash use.
-Second, cryptocurrencies developed by private companies (e.g. Novi by Facebook) or informal communities (e.g. Bitcoin) have seen significant developments and value gain.
-As a response, 81 countries (representing over 90 percent of global GDP) are now exploring central bank digital currencies, while 9 of them have fully launched a state-owned digital currency.
+Efforts towards CBDC grow all over the world for many reasons.
+First, the COVID-19 crisis induced a shift in payment habits towards digital, contactless payments and e-commerce due to a now refuted danger of banknotes being way of transmitting infection, which has accelerated the decline of cash use.
+Second, cryptocurrencies developed by private organisations or informal communities (e.g. Bitcoin) have seen significant developments and value gain.
+As a response, 87 countries (representing over 90 percent of global GDP) are now exploring central bank digital currencies, while 9 of them have fully launched a state-owned digital currency.

 CBDC could be developed in a number of ways.
-In a centralised approach, transactions are recorded in ledgers managed by central banks that also provides user-facing services.
-In a decentralised approach, a central bank sets rules and requirements for the settlement of CBDC transactions that are then recorded by users and/or supervised intermediaries.
+In a centralised approach, transactions are recorded in ledgers managed by central banks that also provide user-facing services.
+In a decentralised approach, a central bank sets rules and requirements for the settlement of CBDC transactions that are then recorded by users and/or financial intermediaries.

 Positive foreseen impacts on data protection: